ShakerSaba/gallery-survey/README.md

 # gallery-survey

 > An online survey for canvasing a local church community for art pieces to be imported to a local gallery.
+Live version of the site at https://gallery-survey.herokuapp.com/

 ## Build Setup